 Webdocu Neumann Family The web documentary invites you to explore a family history between farewell and a new beginning.

-series of lectures Podium Silesia – Articles on the History of Upper Silesia “Podium Silesia – Articles on the History of Upper Silesia” is the lecture format of the Oberschlesisches Landesmuseum.
+Lecture series Podium Silesia – Articles on the History of Upper Silesia “Podium Silesia – Articles on the History of Upper Silesia” is the lecture format of the Oberschlesisches Landesmuseum.

 Blog SILESIA News Things worth knowing from the world of Silesia: Interesting information about exciting places and dedicated individuals, as well as exhibitions, excursions, publications, festivals, tourist attractions, scientific conferences, workshops and other projects in Germany and Poland that deal with...